 With More Opioid Use, People Are More Likely To Get Caught Up In The Justice System

-People addicted to prescription opioids or heroin are far more likely to have run-ins with the law than those who don't use opioids, according to a new study published Friday in JAMA Network Open.
+People addicted to prescription opioids or heroin are far more likely to have run-ins with the law than those who don't use opioids, according to a study published Friday in JAMA Network Open.

 The study provides the first nationwide estimate for the number of people using opioids who end up in the American criminal justice system.
 The results suggest a need to engage law enforcement officials and corrections systems to tackle the opioid epidemic.